ozquez/datacapture/README.md

 # DataCapture

-The `DataCapture` module is designed to record small positive integers and provide quick statistical analysis.
-The module is optimized to achieve constant time complexity (O(1)) for querying statistics and linear time complexity (O(n)) for the build_stats operation.
+The `DataCapture` module is designed to collect and analyze numerical data.
+The module is optimized to achieve constant time complexity O(1) for querying statistics and linear time complexity O(n) for the build_stats operation.

 #### Build Stats Operation O(n)
 The `build_stats` method, which is responsible for preparing the data for O(1) queries, operates in linear time O(n).
 Here's how it achieves this: